luwei250002695/keras-lstm-to-predict-lottery-game-many_to_many/README.md

 ### This jupyter notebook shows how to use lstm to predict game lottery.
-Keras is used for model.
+Keras is used for creating the model.